SantoshiBhujel/MultisellerE-commerce/README.md

 where you get the api username, password and secret.

 Configure the details in the .env file and config/app.php (for detils visit above paypal package link).

+Once the voyager installation is successful,
+Go to admin panel, under tool->bread, for "order" add BREAD (configure order) and create a relationship with users.